hazelcast/hazelcast-spring-session/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thanks for contributing to Spring Session.
+Thanks for contributing to Hazelcast Spring Session.
 Please provide a brief description of your pull-request and reference any related issue numbers (prefix references with #).
 -->

 Checklist: